google-coral/demo-multi-video-stream/README.md

 The window shows 6 video windows as follows:

 1. Cars on highway with pipelined inferencing, 4 TPUs
-1. Workers walking around with segmentation inferencing, 1 TPU
+1. Students in classroom with people segmentation, 1 TPU
 1. Workers walking around with detection inferencing and a keepout zone, 1 TPU
 1. Back yard video with detection inferencing and identification, 1 TPU